clash-lang/clash-compiler/changelog/README.md

 The changelog is managed using [qlog](https://github.com/marijn-qbaylogic/qlog/).
+It is part of the Nix development shell, so `nix develop` provides it without any installation.
+See the `qlog` README for how to install it otherwise.

 Changelog entries are stored in files, and then aggregated into `CHANGELOG.md`.
 Simple entries can be created using `qlog entry`, but more is possible by editing